udayxhegde/staging/_posts/2022-12-04-azuread-federate-aws.md

 #### Verify you can access Azure using the Cognito token (optional)
 At this point, you have a Cognito pool setup with a Cognito identity.
 The Azure managed identity has a federated credential matching the Cognito identity.
 You can now do a quick test with the AWS and Azure CLIs and verify that you can access Azure resources available to that managed identity using the Cognito token.

-In my case, I have granted the managed identity access to my Azure blog storage.
+In my case, I have granted the managed identity access to my Azure blob storage.
 And I can do the following to verify the set up.

-- Get a Cognito token using AWS CLI
+##### Get a Cognito token using AWS CLI

 ```
 aws cognito-identity get-open-id-token-for-developer-identity \
     --identity-pool-id us-east-1:59d4a12a-deaa-4a98-85d1-b5d9fc2d41ef